The Ball relies on your help. Please consider donating via Paypal.

 How did Africa gear up for its first World Cup?
 Where was the first game in Africa?
 How do Special Olympics work with football in Africa?
 How did people react to The Ball as it passed through their country?
-This is where you can find out.
+Find out here.

-The Ball 2010 started on 24th January and travelled from England to the World Cup in South Africa.
-Hand–made by Alive & Kicking, it was a durable, repairable football made especially for rough playing surfaces in Africa.
+The Ball 2010 started on 24th Jan 2014 and travelled from England to the World Cup in South Africa.
+Made by Alive & Kicking, it was a durable, repairable football made especially for rough playing surfaces in Africa.

 On its epic journey to the World Cup from London, it was played with in organized games of football, in impromptu kick–abouts and in freestyle sessions.
 From street to stadium, anyone and everyone engaged with The Ball, signed it, kicked it and helped it along its way.